SeanYeatts/SolidWrap/README.rst

 Note:

 - ``DIRECTORY_HERE`` should be replaced with the complete filepath to the folder where you saved the SolidWrap module contents.
 - Depending on the version of SolidWrap you've selected, you may have to change ``0.0.1`` to reflect your specific version.
-If you're not sure what version you have, check the ``tar.gz`` file in this module's ``dist`` folder.